What’s the wheat free gluten free difference? If you’re starting out with a lower carb diet or choosing less gluten it’s an important distinction.

 Gluten is a combination of glutenin and gliadin, proteins found in wheat, barley, spelt and rye seeds, and usually in oats as well.
 Corn and rice are gluten free but high in starchy carbs.

 Commercial grains have undergone extensive hybridization, and more recently, genetic modification as well.
 The plants don’t look or taste the same as they did 10,000 years ago, and are not the same biologically.

 This may be one reason why the autoimmune intestinal disorder, Celiac Disease, has tripled in the last 50 years.
 (One in 100 people now have Celiac Disease, but as many as 80% of them don’t know it.
 Could you be one of them?).

-Going completely gluten free is a good start for Celiac patients, or for those wanting to see how they feel without this man-made grain, but in my experience, Celiacs need to actually go Grain Free and follow a Paleo Diet to heal the gut.
+Going completely gluten free is a good start for Celiac patients, or for those wanting to see how they feel without this man-manipulated grain, but in my experience Celiacs need to actually go Grain Free and follow a Paleo Diet to heal the gut.

-If you want to try a health experiment, here are some tips on eliminating grains and what to eat instead.
+Want to try a health experiment?
+Here’s some tips on eliminating grains and what to eat instead.

 Watch for positive changes in weight, blood sugar, digestion, sleep, reflux, pain, skin, gas, temperament and more.
 These are important clues you are on the right track.
 Keep going!

 - Step One: Eliminate wheat products first (breads, pasta, gravy, pancakes, etc.).
 Read up on wheat-free foods and discover where wheat is hiding in plain sight, such as cornbread and gravy.
 Eat more proteins, veggies, fats, butter and eggs to replace those starchy, fattening breads and cookies!